hashicorp/terraform-provider-aws/website/docs/r/lambda_invocation.html.markdown

 The following arguments are optional:

 * `lifecycle_scope` - (Optional) Lifecycle scope of the resource to manage.
-Supported values:
-  * `"CREATE_ONLY"` (Default): Trigger only on create or replace of the terraform resources.
-  * `"CRUD"`: Manage the full lifecycle and augment JSON payload of the lambda function with lifecycle information.
+Valid values are `CREATE_ONLY` and `CRUD`.
+Defaults to `CREATE_ONLY`. `CREATE_ONLY` will invoke the function only on creation or replacement. `CRUD` will invoke the function on each lifecycle event, and augment the input JSON payload with additional lifecycle information.
 * `qualifier` - (Optional) Qualifier (i.e., version) of the lambda function.
 Defaults to `$LATEST`.
-* `terraform_key` - (Optional) The JSON key used to store lifecycle information in the JSON payload for the lambda function.
-Default "tf".
+* `terraform_key` - (Optional) The JSON key used to store lifecycle information in the input JSON payload.
+Defaults to `tf`.
+This additional key is only included when `lifecycle_scope` is set to `CRUD`.
 * `triggers` - (Optional) Map of arbitrary keys and values that, when changed, will trigger a re-invocation.
 To force a re-invocation without changing these keys/values, use the [`terraform taint` command](https://www.terraform.io/docs/commands/taint.html).

 ## Attributes Reference